maximusDecimalusMeridius/sql-employee-tracker/README.md

 ## Description

-This challenge was to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+This challenge was to build a command-line application from scratch to manage a company's employee database, using Node.js and MySQL using inquirer, mysql2 and console.table npm packages.

 ### User Story
 ```